michaeloki/tranmanager/README.md

-# finmaster
+# tranmanager
-Financial Master is a core banking application that can be used in any part of the world.
+TranManager is a core banking application that can be used in any part of the world.